 Today's best telescope deals at Best Buy

 There are three basic types of telescopes: refractors, reflectors and catadioptrics.
-Refractors are great for highly magnified views of planets and moons, while reflectors offer better views of deep sky objects, star clusters and galaxies.
+Refractors are great for highly magnified views of planets and moons, while reflectors offer better views of deep-sky objects, star clusters and galaxies.
 Catadioptric telescopes correct some of the visual problems found in these older styles – such as chromatic aberration – but they tend to be a little more expensive.

 Reflectors are usually either Newtonian or Dobsonian in design.
-Newtonian telescopes are good for a wide range of viewing targets and often useful for astrophotography – however, they require a lot of maintenance and can be complicated to set up, whereas Dobsonians are more straightforward.
+Newtonian telescopes are good for a wide range of viewing targets and are often useful for astrophotography – however, they require a lot of maintenance and can be complicated to set up, whereas Dobsonians are more straightforward.

-This type of telescope is ideal for beginners, offering a straight-forward assembly and lower price point.
+This type of telescope is ideal for beginners, offering a straight-forward assembly and a lower price point.
 They do, however, tend to suffer from chromatic aberration, where bright objects appear to have a kind of halo.
 This doesn't ruin the viewing experience, so don't let this put you off too much.

 Catadioptric telescopes fall into two broad categories: Maksutov-Cassegrain and Schmidt-Cassegrain.
 Schmidt-Cassegrains traditionally have bigger apertures, while Maksutov-Cassegrains usually have small apertures.
 As such, the Schmidt-Cassegrain is usually better for astrophotography and for broader views, while the Maksutov-Cassegrain is great for sharp views of planets and moons.
 Both types often come with a computerized GoTo system, which can work out which way the telescope is pointing and automatically adjust it to align with chosen targets.